A relational database is a system for storing and accessing data organized into relations.

 Example: let’s say we want to find the titles of all books written by F.G.
 Smallfinger.
 In our original database, in which only the books relation exists, we could express that query as follows:

-select title from books where author_lastname = 'Smallfinger' and author_firstname = 'F.G.'
+where author_lastname = 'Smallfinger' and author_firstname = 'F.G.'

 A SQL select statement specifies a query, and has three parts: